Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 This may not be instantly possible but over time, as trust grows, the opens and click-through rates start rising.
 The stronger this relationship, the more your leads are going to convert into customers.

 If you want to achieve that kind of relationship with your leads, you must focus on breaking their psychological barriers and connect with them on a personal level.

 Email sequences are the easiest and the most effective ways to nurture your leads into customers.
-Personalization injects the “soul” back into these automated follow ups and autoresponders.
+Personalization injects the “soul” back into these automated follow-ups and autoresponders.

-You can implement personalization in the email subject line or in the email body.
+You can implement personalization in the email subject line or the email body.
 Some email marketing automation systems also provide conditional text that changes according to the value of a selected customer attribute.
 Some of the different ways to personalize an email are: